fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     The preceding code generates the following output:
 ![](./images/B16062_03_10.jpg)

-Figure 3.10: Optimal clusters represented in a graph using the elbow method
+method

 From the preceding graph, we can conclude that the optimal number of clusters is 2.

 **Note**